List of The Price Is Right pricing games: Trader Bob

 The contestant was presented with one small prize and was then shown three pairs of additional prizes, one at time.
 The contestant attempted to choose the higher-priced prize in each pair, attempting to "trade up" from that initial prize and create a sequence of four prizes in ascending order of price.
 If the contestant successfully traded up with all three choices, they won both the last small prize chosen and a larger prize package.
 If not, the contestant won only the first small prize chosen that was lower in price than the one before it.

 W

 Walk of Fame

 The contestant could win up to four prizes by guessing their prices within a set range, high or low.
 The prizes were presented in order of increasing value, and the winning range increased from one to the next.
-The contestant was given a choice of two autograph books signed by the show's cast if they missed on any of the first three prizes.
-One book also contained a page marked "Second Chance".
+The contestant was given a choice of two autograph books signed by the show's cast if they missed on any of the first three prizes, one of which contained a page marked "Second Chance".
 If the contestant chose this book, play moved on to the next prize, but the missed prize could not be won.
 The game ended once the contestant made a second mistake, failed to choose the "Second Chance" book, or made a mistake on the fourth prize.